History of Ras Al Khaimah: Health and education

-Up until the formation of the UAE, Ras Al Khaimah’s education and healthcare was rudimentary.
+Up until the formation of the UAE, Ras Al Khaimah's education and healthcare was rudimentary.
 There had been limited investment in either and the British failed to provide even the most basic educational and medical needs up until the 1950s.
-From the mid-1960s onwards, the emirate’s healthcare provision has grown, with state-of-the-art hospitals that can provide the best medical care.
+From the mid-1960s onwards, the emirate's healthcare provision has grown, with state-of-the-art hospitals that can provide the best medical care.
 These include Saqr Hospital, the Sheikh Khalifa Specialty Hospital, and RAK Hospital.

 Education in the emirate also saw a similar evolution.
-Prior to the arrival of the emirate’s first schools, education was the remit of a ‘mutawwa’ (teacher), who either taught at the local mosque or from their home.
+Prior to the arrival of the emirate's first schools, education was the remit of a ‘mutawwa’ (teacher), who either taught at the local mosque or from their home.
 Sheikh Saqr was one of the first Trucial States rulers to turn education into a policy initiative, with the first schools built in the emirate with funding from Kuwait.
 By 1969, Ras Al Khaimah had eleven schools, six for boys and five for girls.
 Although illiteracy would remain high till the 1970s, schooling became universal and previously nomadic people settled in new villages where buses would collect their children for school each day.
-Today, the emirate’s educational offering is world-class and ranges from public and private schools to the American University of Ras Al Khaimah.
+Today, the emirate's educational offering is world-class and ranges from public and private schools to the American University of Ras Al Khaimah.

 Economy and tourism

 Ras Al Khaimah also has a strong economy.
 Historically, agriculture and fisheries were the two main economic sectors in the emirate.
 However, the government has been focused on diversifying the economy over the past years.
 Now, the major economic sectors include tourism, real estate, building materials, manufacturing and hi-tech industry and service.
 The emirate provides a stable, attractive environment for investment.
 It recently established free zones and industrial areas which has attracted many foreign investments, which have also positively impacted its economy.

 Tourism is one of the largest and fastest-growing economic sectors in Ras Al Khaimah.
 The emirate is home to numerous natural and historically significant sites – some of them UNESCO World Heritage sites – such as Shimal, Al Jazeera Al Hamra, Dhayah Fort, and so on.
 The Government of Ras Al Khaimah is strategically promoting them to boost tourism to the emirate.
 In 2019, Ras Al Khaimah received an estimated 1.12 million tourists, up from just about 500,000 in 2007.

-Furthermore, until 2027, Ras Al Khaimah will keep boosting economy and tourism by opening the first casino in the area, the Wynn Al Marjan Island luxury resort and casino with a multi-billion dollar investment of USD 3.9 billion.
+Furthermore, until 2027, Ras Al Khaimah will keep boosting economy and tourism by opening the first casino in the area, the Wynn Al Marjan Island luxury resort and casino with a multi-billion dollar investment of US$3.9 billion.